 Know Your Electric Clippers

-Pictured here are the tools I use to cut my kids' hair: sharp scissors, comb, and electric clippers with plastic guard.
+Pictured here are the tools I use to cut my kids' hair: sharp scissors, comb, and electric clippers with a plastic guard.

-With the guard taken off, the clippers gives a close shave.
+With the guard taken off, the clippers give a close shave.
 The guard, when put on the clippers, can be adjusted for how much hair you want it to leave on.
 You adjust the guard by sliding it from notch to notch along the clippers.
 The notches are labeled with numbers.
 Number 3, which is the shortest setting, is very short, just about as short as you can get without actually shaving your child's head.
 For the haircut below, I will have the clippers set at 7 for the shortest part of the haircut.

 Comb the Hair

 Some people comb through the hair with water.
 I don't do this, because I find it tends to make fine hair more difficult to handle.
 I also like to see how the cut is looking on dry hair.
 And with a short, layered "little boy" style, we don't need a perfectly precise cut.
 So, wet your child's hair if you find it convenient; otherwise, leave it dry.